dan-subic/ratbags/docs/src/extras/faq.md

 # Frequently Asked Questions

 ## Introduction
-Below are a few answers to some of the most commonly asked questions from folks new to Cairn.
-They should apply equally to players of Obelisk.
+Below are a few answers to some of the most commonly asked questions from folks new to Ratbags!.
 Please refer to the [Core Rules](/core-rules/) while reading the following, particularly with regards to [**saves**](/core-rules/basic-rules.html#saves) and [combat](/core-rules/combat.html).

 **Keep the following in mind when reading the example text!**